 Why we do it

-The AJC Decatur Book Festival encourages a love of the written and spoken word by engaging a diverse community of readers, writers, and creative spirits.
+The Decatur Book Festival encourages a love of the written and spoken word by engaging a diverse community of readers, writers, and creative spirits.
 In pursuing this mission, the festival seeks to: